fridex/fridex.github.io/about.md

 don't like to write huge asm sources), Python and lately machine learning algorithms.
 I used to maintain Go projects in Fedora; during the maintenance, I helped with [gofed](https://github.com/gofed) and developed a distributed tool [gofed-ng][gofed-ng].
-After that I moved to another project at Red Hat where I developed [Selinon][selinon] that was used for big data processing in [openshift.io](https://openshift.io) introduced at [Red Hat summit 2017](https://www.youtube.com/watch?v=PtTnnw3DakY&t=30m33s).
+After that, I moved to another project at Red Hat where I developed [Selinon][selinon] that was used for big data processing in [openshift.io](https://openshift.io) introduced at [Red Hat summit 2017](https://www.youtube.com/watch?v=PtTnnw3DakY&t=30m33s).